From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Background

 \subsubsection{Semiclassical Limit}

 Another possible direction is to look only at the semiclassical limit $\hbar\to 0$, either for the number of particles $N$ fixed or in the mean-field regime.
 This last case corresponds to going from the Hartree or the Hartree--Fock equation to the Vlasov equation.
-In the case of the Hartree equation, this was proved in \cite{lions_sur_1993} in weak topology, but including singular potentials such as the Coulomb interaction (See also \cite{markowich_classical_1993, figalli_semiclassical_2012}).
-Explicit rates in stronger norms were then obtained in \cite{athanassoulis_semiclassical_2011, amour_semiclassical_2013, benedikter_hartree_2016, golse_schrodinger_2017} for at least twice differentiable potentials, and then in \cite{lafleche_propagation_2019, saffirio_semiclassical_2019, saffirio_hartree_2020, lafleche_global_2021, lafleche_strong_2020} for singular interactions.
+In the case of the Hartree equation, this was proved in \cite{lions_sur_1993, markowich_classical_1993} in weak topology, but including singular potentials such as the Coulomb interaction (see also \cite{figalli_semiclassical_2012} for the case of quantum Liouville dynamics).
+Explicit rates in stronger norms were then obtained in \cite{athanassoulis_semiclassical_2011, amour_semiclassical_2013, benedikter_hartree_2016, golse_schrodinger_2017} for at least twice differentiable potentials, and then in \cite{lafleche_propagation_2019, saffirio_semiclassical_2019, saffirio_hartree_2020, lafleche_global_2021, lafleche_strong_2021} for singular interactions.

+To our knowledge our work is the first one addressing mixed states (see \eqref{eq:mixed-state-rapresentation}) in the case of singular interactions of the form \eqref{eq:force} and proving in this context the approximation of the mean-field dynamics with the Hartree--Fock equation on time scales of order one when $a\in(0,1/2)$ and to time scales of order $\sqrt{\hbar}$ when $a\in[1/2,1]$.
+See also Remark~\ref{remark:time-validity}.